 When you are ready to charge your scooter or Power chair, please follow these guidelines for best results

-one of the most avoidable mistakes with powered mobility products is battery issues that arise from poor charging regimes, here is a quick guide to getting the most from your charger and batteries, the better the charging regime the longer they should last.
+One of the most avoidable mistakes with powered mobility products is battery issues that arise from poor charging regimes, here is a quick guide to getting the most from your charger and batteries, the better the charging regime the longer they should last.
 However it is always important to follow the manufacturers guidance in the handbook or user instructions for your product.
 Most of theses are now downloadable from the manufacturers respective websites.

 Tempting as it is, cheap batteries are exactly that, a good battery can last between 3-5 years and in theory some people only change one set of batteries in the lifetime of the product.
 As most folk will rely heavily on the machine they use, particularly Powered Wheelchair users, they will not want to be getting poor range, or poor lifecycle from using cheap batteries.
 Osteopoise only use quality batteries that have proven themselves over time and our customers know that they can positively rely on our expertise and backup service to keep them mobile. so here are our top tips for happy charging.